mikan-senpai/react-tut/hooks/README.md

 const [color, setColor] = useState("black");
 ```

-- now we dont have to worry about our states clashing , cause now we are using different hooks for an object
+- now we dont have to worry about our states clashing , cause now we are using different hooks for an object therefore you can have multiple differnt pieces of state all broken out and thus easlier to manage